eyecan-ai/pipelime-python/docs/cli/overview.md

 ### Get Help

-All the `list*` commands can be used to retrieve the available pipelime interfaces, i.e., commands, sequence operators and stages, and with `-m` you limit the search to the specified module(s).
+All the `list*` commands can be used to retrieve the available pipelime interfaces, i.e., commands, sequence operators and stages, limiting the search to specific modules with `-m`.
 For example:

 ```bash
 $ pipelime list-stg